centrica-engineering/nucleus-docs/docs/components/ns-table.md

 The table component consumes basic HTML table markup and makes it accessible and responsive as well as styling it.

-## Accessibility

-### Aria
-The `ns-table` component adds all the necessary Aria tags to the table to make it accessible for screen readers.

-### Keyboard
-Keyboard controls are automatically added to the table to make it perform as a data grid.
-You can select cells and use the arrow keys to navigate.

-### Responsive
-If your table has table headers <th> in the first column, the component will make these “sticky” so that the table data can be scrolled horizontally whilst the first column headers stay in place.

 ## Usage